m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function checks the existence of the battery controller on I2C.
+This function checks the existence of the battery controller over I2C communication.

 **Function argument**